rainmanh/jumpscale_core8/docs/AYS/Service-Lifecycle.md

 ### Step 2: Create AYS blueprints using the AYS service

-A service is typically deployed as part of a bigger solution, including other services, and that;s where the AYS Blueprint is used for.
+A service is typically deployed as part of a bigger solution, including other services, and that's where the AYS Blueprint is used for.

 An AYS blueprint defines: